Digital Marketing – Website activity objectives

 Brand reputation management is a fundamental aspect of growing and maintaining a business.
 A positive brand reputation establishes loyalty and improves customer confidence in your brand’s products: driving sales, growth, and profitability.

 - Increase brand awareness – In order to convert your brand’s target audience into returning customers, they have to know that you are open for business.
-Therefore, this is a vital metric to measure because it shows your brand’s market penetration levels.
+This is a vital metric to measure because it shows your brand’s market penetration levels.

 - Improve brand market share metrics – The higher your brand’s market share, or the greater the market penetration, the more profitable it will be.
-Therefore, keeping track of this number will help the process.
+Therefore, keeping track of this number is the first step to increasing your brand’s market share.

 - Increase search engine rankings – Brand reputation plays a fundamental role in determining where your brand ranks on search engines like Google.
 Therefore, it is essential to track this metric to improve its ranking.